dobrix13/gastro_rechner_wp_plugin/README.md

 - Set the default flow cash amount
 - Set the team tip percentage
 - Enable/disable the flow cash toggle on the frontend
+- Set the default color scheme for the calculator
+- View and export all submissions

+### User Experience

+- **Login/Logout**: Users can log in and log out directly from the Gastro Rechner interface
+- **Permissions**: Only administrators and authors can submit entries
+- **Form Validation**: All inputs are validated to ensure accurate data
+- **Responsive UI**: The interface adapts to different screen sizes
+- **Data Management**: Users can view, edit, and delete their own submissions
+- **Admin Controls**: Administrators can manage all submissions

 ## Development